Seneca-BSA/bsa/docs/seh500/lab4.md

 ### IT (If-Then) Block

-The IT (If-Then) block is a feature with ARM processor that validates the conditions specified in the IT instructions against the conditions specified in the following instructions.
-In anorder word, an IT black help ensure there are no semantic error during assembly programming.
+The IT (If-Then) block is a feature with an ARM processor that validates the conditions specified in the IT instructions against the conditions specified in the following instructions.
+In other words, an IT black helps ensure there are no semantic errors during assembly programming.

-**NOTE**: An IT block is not always required as the some IDE will insert for you automatically.
+**NOTE**: An IT block is not always required as some IDE will insert it for you automatically.

-An IT block have the following syntax:
+An IT block has the following syntax:

     IT{x{y{z}}} {cond}

-where:
+Where:

 - x - specifies the condition switch for the second instruction in the IT block.
 - y - specifies the condition switch for the third instruction in the IT block.